The Hilltopper Classic

 I like real-world impacts.
 You might have a hard time convincing me of global extinction.
 Be smart when it comes to impacts and make sure they realistically link.

-Tag-team C-X is fine, but don't go overboard.
+Open C-X is fine, but don't go overboard.
 Keep in mind that it's your partner's C-X, and if you use all of it, I will dock you speaker points.

 First and foremost, I evaluate the framework.
 However, even if you lose the framework, that doesn't mean you've lost the round.
 Prove your case can fit under your opponent's framework.
 If I can still evaluate your case under your opponent's framework, I can still buy your case.
 As far as the contention debate goes, I don't necessarily buy that you have to win every contention to win the contention debate.
 You don't have to take out all of your opponent's contentions, either.
 Focus on impacts.
 Focus on weighing your case against your opponent's case, and how each contention provides the best example of the value.
 The team who provides the most evidence that shows affirming/negating will benefit society (through either value) more will win the debate.

-I welcome CPs, Ks, and ROTBs, as long as you are running them because YOU understand them, not because you think your opponent WON'T. The point of debate is education, and running a tricky K in a convoluted way won't to confuse your opponent won't win you a round in front of me.
+I welcome CPs, Ks, and ROTBs, as long as you are running them because YOU understand them, not because you think your opponent WON'T. The point of debate is education, and running a tricky K in a convoluted way to confuse your opponent won't win you a ballot in front of me.
 Be clear and contribute to the education of debate.
 I prefer that you don't spread too much in LD.
 Although I do judge policy as well, and can flow most speed, it's not my preference.

 I'm not going to disclose and I'm not going to give you excessive oral critiques.
 That's what my ballot is for.